Howard the Duck: Film

-Lucasfilm and Universal Pictures produced the 1986 film Howard the Duck, in which the eponymous character is voiced by Chip Zien and performed by an assortment of stunt actors in a duck suit ranging from Peter Baird, Ed Gale, Jordan Prentice, Tim Rose, Steve Sleap, Lisa Sturz, and Mary Wells.
-This version of Howard is brought to Cleveland by a laser spectroscope experiment gone awry and befriends rock singer Beverly Switzler.
+Howard the Duck appears in a self-titled film, voiced by Chip Zien and portrayed by stunt actors Peter Baird, Ed Gale, Jordan Prentice, Tim Rose, Steve Sleap, Lisa Sturz, and Mary Wells.
+This version was transported to Earth following a laser spectroscope experiment gone awry.

 Marvel Cinematic Universe

 Howard the Duck makes cameo appearances in media set in the Marvel Cinematic Universe, voiced by Seth Green.